Alan Read

 Alan Read (born 21 September 1956) is a writer and professor of theatre at King's College London.
 He is recognised as a theatre theorist and cultural activist, with scholarly interests in ethics and the everyday, performed communities, event architecture, and the subjectivities of capitalism.

 Read's work serves as a critique of modernist theatrical orthodoxy, critically contesting Peter Brook's idealism of the "empty space"—a tabula rasa awaiting its theatre, where professionals may enter and exit at will.
 Contrary to this notion, Read argues that theatre has been superseded in that populated place by the quotidian performances of everyday life, which persist for both good and ill.

 He presented this critique on the stage of the National Theatre in London in 1994, engaging in a public dialogue with Brook's space designer, Jean-Guy Lecat.
 Read's scepticism regarding the colonial fantasy of theatre's "empty space" aligns with other critics, most notably Rustom Bharucha in Theatre & The World (1993).

 Life

 Born in Southend-on-Sea, Read was the posthumous child of William Alan Read and Veronica Read.
 He was educated at Westcliff High School for Boys before obtaining a bachelor's degree from the University of Exeter in 1979.

 Between 1979 and 1981, he pursued a PhD at the University of Washington, Seattle, and was awarded his doctorate in 1989.
 During this period, he spent a decade working at the Rotherhithe Theatre Workshop in the Docklands area of South East London.

 Read is the partner of artist Beryl Robinson.
-They reside in West London and the commune of Truinas.
-The couple have two daughters.